daronphang/investment_resources/financial_metrics.md

 - Negotiating with creditors/suppliers for longer payment periods though interests may be higher.
 - Higher growth rate requires more investment in assets and having more accounts receivable and inventory which uses cash.

-### Changes in Working Capital:
+### Changes in Operating Working Capital (Non-Cash):
-More importantly is to understand the changes in working capital which are shown in operating cash flow statement i.e. if current assets are increasing, cash is being used.
+Change in working capital is the difference between net working capital amount from one accounting period to the next.
+More importantly is to understand the changes in working capital than NWC which are shown in operating cash flow statement i.e. if current assets are increasing, cash is being used.
+Excludes cash and investments in marketable securities.

 - If final value for change in working capital in negative, change in current operating assets has increased higher than current operating liabilities; company needs more capital to grow and working capital increases.
 - If final value for change in working capital is positive, the company can grow with less cash as it is delaying payments or getting money upfront and hence, working capital decreases.